alemarco96/DECAF/CONFIGURATION_GUIDE.md

     * `[int] launch.indexer.Splade.batch_size`

       The number of documents processed in parallel by the SPLADE model.
-It is suggested to set this parameter to 1, otherwise it is possible to experience a slowdown in terms of execution time (as we found during our testings).
+It is suggested to set this parameter to 1, otherwise it is possible to experience a slowdown in terms of execution time (as we found during our tests).

     * `[int] launch.indexer.Splade.chunks_size`